top of page

 Miller v The Independent Office for Police Conduct

-Judicial review challenge by Harry Miller, co-founder of Faircop, of the IOPC's support of Pride events and in particular, participating in Pride 2025.
+This is an important challenge to the impartiality of England’s police conduct regulator.
+A judicial review challenge by Harry Miller, co-founder of Faircop, of the IOPC's support of Pride events and in particular, participating in Pride 2025.
 This follows on from the Northumbria case above, where Northern Pride was found to be political in its aims.
 Mr Miller wants to ensure that the IOPC is following its duty of impartiality.
+Permission to proceed to judicial review has been granted.
 ONGOING

 Phillimore v Wiltshire police